-Every year, visitors flock here to walk along the 14 kilometres of white sand beach.
-During the day, eight beaches form the Wasaga Beach Provincial Park, open to the public and combine for a range of outdoor activities including hiking, cycling, and cross-country skiing.
-At night, the Provincial Park becomes a protected habitat for birds and wildlife.
+Every year, visitors flock here to walk along the 14 km of white sand beach.
+Eight beaches form the Wasaga Beach Provincial Park, open to the public and combine for a range of outdoor activities including hiking, cycling, and cross-country skiing.
+The park is also a protected habitat for birds and wildlife.

-The Township of Tiny is home to Awenda Provincial Park.
-It's located on a peninsula north of Penetanguishene.
+The Township of Tiny is home to Awenda Provincial Park on a peninsula north of Penetanguishene.
 The entire park is classified as a Natural Environment Park, with all land protected from future development.
-This supports the incredibly diverse range of birds in the area, bringing even more birdwatchers and tourists to the area.
 The Wendat Trail is best for birdwatching, with a boardwalk that brings visitors directly over the wetlands.

 Famous for its historic sites in honour of the French Jesuits who came to the region over 350 years ago.
 The Martyrs Shrine has extensive grounds to explore, including the famous Shrine Church and the delicately landscaped acres designed to encourage prayer and tranquility.
 Across the road is Sainte-Marie among the Hurons, a recreated 17th Century French Jesuit mission.
 Both of these sites feature in the Midland Murals, notably for their insight into the relationship between the French Jesuit Mission and the Huron-Wendat nations.

 Things to Know About Visiting Midland & Penetanguishene